sst/sst/www/docs/packages/cli.md

 - `--increase-timeout`

-  Pass in the `--increase-timeout` option if you want to increase the timeout value for the Lambda functions to 15 minutes.
-This give you more time to debug with breakpoints before the Lambda functions timeout.
+  Pass in the `--increase-timeout` option if you want to increase the timeout value for all the Lambda functions in your app to 15 minutes (the maximum value).
+This gives you more time to inspect your breakpoints before the functions timeout.

+  This option is meant to be used when debugging with VS Code or other debuggers that can set breakpoints.

-  A couple of things to note when `--increase-timeout` is enabled:
+  A couple of things to note when `--increase-timeout` option is enabled:

   - APIs have a timeout of 30 seconds.
-If the Lambda function does not return after 30 seconds, the API request will timeout.
-You can continue to debug your Lambda functions until the function times out after 15 minutes.
+So if the Lambda function does not return after 30 seconds, the API request will timeout.
+However, you can continue to debug your Lambda functions.
+The request might fail but the breakpoint context is still preserved for 15 minutes.
   - Queues need to have a [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) that is longer than the timeout of the subscribing Lambda function.
-If the visibility timeout is configured to be less than 15 minutes, it will be set to 15 minutes.
+If the visibility timeout is configured to less than 15 minutes, it'll be increased to 15 minutes as well.

 - `--port`